By Ken Starks, NMLS #173595 · Last reviewed: February 2026

 Why Get Your FHA Loan Through a Broker?

 Every FHA lender adds their own internal guidelines on top of FHA's base requirements.
-These are called "overlays," and they can vary dramatically from lender to lender.
-Here's what that means for you in practice:
+These are called "overlays," and they vary dramatically lender to lender:

 - Credit score overlays: FHA says 580.
 Lender A wants 640.
 Lender B accepts 600.
 Lender C goes to 580 with manual underwriting.
-A bank can only offer you their own overlay.
-I can shop all three.
+A bank can only offer their own overlay — I can shop all three.

-- DTI overlays: FHA allows up to 50%+.
-Some lenders cap at 43%.
-Some allow 50%.
-Some go higher with compensating factors.
-The lender I choose for your file depends on your specific numbers.
+- DTI overlays: FHA allows 50%+.
+Some lenders cap at 43%, some allow 50%, some go higher with compensating factors.
+The lender I choose depends on your specific numbers.

-- Property type overlays: Some lenders don't want FHA condos.
-Some won't do 3-4 unit properties.
-Some have restrictions on manufactured housing.
+- Property type overlays: Some lenders don't want FHA condos, 3–4 unit properties, or manufactured housing.
 As a broker, I already know which lenders handle which property types.

-- Pricing competition: When multiple lenders compete for your loan, you tend to get better terms.
+- Pricing competition: When multiple lenders compete for your loan, you get better terms.
 That's the fundamental advantage of the broker model — lenders compete, and you benefit.

-After 23 years of doing this, I know which lenders are aggressive on FHA pricing, which ones have the fastest turn times, and which ones are the most flexible on overlays.
+After 23 years of doing this, I know which lenders are aggressive on FHA pricing, which have the fastest turn times, and which are most flexible on overlays.
 That knowledge saves you money and closes your loan on time.
-Learn more about my approach.